C--DREDGING OF SETTLING POND& CHLORINE BASIN

 Description

 The U.S. Geological Survey (USGS) is seeking qualified contractors for the dredging of Settling Pond 3 and a chlorine contact tank located in Jefferson County, West Virginia.
-The project aims to restore the pond's depth and remove leaf debris from the tank, with a total period of performance set for 63 days following the notice to proceed.
-This procurement is significant for maintaining ecological integrity and supporting ongoing research activities at the Eastern Ecological Science Center.
-Interested small businesses must submit their quotes by January 17, 2025, with a site visit scheduled for January 7, 2025, and the anticipated award date for the contract is January 23, 2025.
-For further inquiries, contractors can contact Dayna Parkin at dparkin@usgs.gov or by phone at 703-648-7374.
+The project involves removing sediment and leaf debris to restore the pond's depth and ensure the proper functioning of the chlorine tank, with a total period of performance set for 63 days following the notice to proceed.
+This procurement is critical for maintaining ecological integrity and compliance with environmental regulations, reflecting the government's commitment to sustainable practices in infrastructure development.
+Interested small businesses must submit their quotes by January 24, 2025, and can contact Dayna Parkin at dparkin@usgs.gov or 703-648-7374 for further details.

 Point(s) of Contact